Your Android smartphone may be the best learning tool ever created.

 4. PlantNet – Identify plant species using your Android camera and this app’s visual recognition software.

-These educational apps should help you turn your Android device into the ultimate mobile learning tool.
+These educational apps should help you turn your Android device into the ultimate mobile learning tool in 2023.